 What is a Finding of No Significant Impact (FONSI)?

-BJA reviews all documentation submitted for compliance with NEPA and makes a determination of whether to issue a FONSI, which permits the project to begin.
+BJA reviews all documentation submitted as part of an Environmental Assessment and makes a determination of whether to issue a FONSI, which permits the project to begin.
 This confirms reasonable alternatives and mitigation measures been considered and implemented where possible, including the costs and resources to operate the facility and that the project as presently conceived will have only insignificant impacts on identified areas of environmental concern.

 What is an Environmental Impact Statement (EIS)?

 An environmental assessment with a finding of a "significant environmental impact" determines the need for an EIS.
 The EIS will address the significant impact, the proposed action, alternatives to the proposed action, stress the major conclusions of the action, and all issues to be resolved.
 An EIS is usually required for proposed construction of a new facility, or expansion of an existing facility.
 An EIS is usually required for any proposal that is large, complex or controversial because of the nature of the possible environmental impacts.
 Guidance on how to compile the statement can be viewed in A Citizen's Guide to the NEPA.